Mount Pleasant, Wisconsin: Government

-The Village of Mount Pleasant is governed by a six-member board and a village president.
-The president and the board are elected by general election for a term of two years per member.
+The Village of Mount Pleasant is governed by a six-member board of trustees and a village president.
+The president and the board are elected at-large for a term of two years per member.
 The board enacts local ordinances and approves the village budget.
 Mount Pleasant has an elected village-wide municipal judge.

 Village services include a full-time police department, full-time consolidated fire department (South Shore Fire Department), highway/public works department, and in-house building, planning, development, engineering, and finance departments.
 The village operates and maintains its own sanitary sewer and storm water utilities, with municipal drinking water provided by the city of Racine.

-Mount Pleasant is represented by Bryan Steil (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Robert Wirch (D) and Van Wanggaard (R) represent Mount Pleasant in the Wisconsin State Senate, and Robin Vos (R), Tom Weatherston (R), and Peter Barca (D) represent Mount Pleasant in the Wisconsin State Assembly.
+For federal representation, Mount Pleasant is part of Wisconsin's 1st congressional district, represented by Bryan Steil (R).
+Wisconsin's two U.S. senators are Ron Johnson (R) and Tammy Baldwin (D).

+In Wisconsin's lower state legislative chamber, the Wisconsin State Assembly, nearly all of Mount Pleasant is contained within Wisconsin's 66th Assembly district, represented by Greta Neubauer (D).
+A small part of northeastern Mount Pleasant falls within the 62nd Assembly district, represented by Robert Wittke (R).
+In Wisconsin's upper chamber, the Wisconsin Senate, the area represented by the 66th Assembly district falls within Wisconsin's 22nd Senate district, represented by Robert Wirch (D).
+The area represented by the 62nd Assembly district falls within the 21st Senate district, represented by Van H. Wanggaard (R).